Top 5 Recent Articles

 TSQL String Tokenizer Function for SQL Server

 We often have need of string tokenizers in applications.
-I had need of one in some TSQL development I am currently doing for a customer.
+I had need of one in some TSQL development I am did for a customer.
 I had previously written one for Oracle so I decided to re-write it for SQL Server 2008 (I believe it should work in 2005).

-Still, with a little perseverance I came up with a working implementation.
+Still, with a little perseverance I came up with the following working implementation.

 Here are my, simple, tests.